yt-dlp/yt-dlp/README.md

     --get-filename                   Simulate, quiet but print output filename --get-format                     Simulate, quiet but print output format -j, --dump-json                  Simulate, quiet but print JSON information.
-                                     See the "OUTPUT TEMPLATE" for a description of available keys.
+                                     See "OUTPUT TEMPLATE" for a description of available keys
     -J, --dump-single-json           Simulate, quiet but print JSON information for each command-line argument.
-If the URL refers to a playlist, dump the whole playlist information in a single line.
+If the URL refers to a playlist, dump the whole playlist information in a single line
-    --print-json                     Be quiet and print the video information as JSON (video is still being downloaded).
+    --print-json                     Be quiet and print the video information as JSON (video is still being downloaded)
-    --force-write-archive            Force download archive entries to be written as far as no errors occur, even if -s or another simulation switch is used.
+    --force-write-archive            Force download archive entries to be written as far as no errors occur,even if -s or another simulation switch is used (Alias: --force-download-archive)
-                                     (Same as --force-download-archive)
     --newline                        Output progress bar as new lines --no-progress                    Do not print progress bar
     --console-title                  Display progress in console titlebar